leotiwei/single-two-cell-embryo-rnaseq/README.md

 ## Data availability

-Raw sequencing data and processed expression matrices are deposited in GEO under accession number `GSEXXXXXX`.
+Raw sequencing data and processed expression matrices are deposited in GEO .

 ## Code availability